Middleware Execution Order and Priority

 4. Return: The chain terminates via NextResponse.rewrite(), redirect(), or a direct Response object.
 Unmatched requests fall through to origin resolution.

 Request immutability is non-negotiable across V8 isolate environments.
-Any downstream handler receiving a mutated request must operate on a cloned instance to prevent state leakage between concurrent invocations.
+Downstream handlers must operate on cloned instances to prevent state leakage between concurrent invocations.
+The Request object’s headers property is read-only; always create a new Headers instance to mutate.

 // Core lifecycle interceptor pattern